 Photo credit: NPR: Create Once Publish Everywhere (Slide #21)

-Netflix and other large media organizations have seen benefits to decoupling their sites, especially when it comes to content reuse across platforms.
+Netflix and other large media organizations had seen benefits to decoupling their sites, especially when it comes to content reuse across platforms.
 Even in the Drupal world there are several examples of success stories building decoupled Drupal sites to make multi-channel publishing easier.

 The decoupled approach